matteocrippa/awesome-swift/README.md

 ### Auto Layout
 *Bored of using storyboard?
 Give a try to declarative auto layout libs.*

-* [Cartography](https://github.com/robb/Cartography) - declarative auto layout lib for your project
+* [Cartography](https://github.com/robb/Cartography) - declarative auto layout lib for your project.
+* [SwiftAutoLayout](https://github.com/indragiek/SwiftAutoLayout) - a small DSL for autolayout.

 ### Colors